Physiological Functions of Cerebral Cortex

-Cerebral Cortex provides necessary neural connections and orders to skeletal muscles required for proper response based on emotion.
+The cerebral cortex provides the necessary neural connections and commands to skeletal muscles, enabling a proper response based on emotions.

 The cerebral hemisphere is the predominant portion of the brain .